A five-year plan, launched October 2016

 The plan was developed with broad community input over the course of the previous academic year.
 Led by co-chairs professor Shobita Parthasarathy and Susan Guindi, director of student and academic services, the planning process was spearheaded by a committee comprised of faculty, students, and staff.

-Associate Dean Paula Lantz will serve as faculty lead for the Ford School’s Diversity, Equity, and Inclusion initiatives for the coming year.
+Associate Dean Paula Lantz served as faculty lead for the Ford School’s Diversity, Equity, and Inclusion initiatives for the first year, and will continue in that capacity in Year Two.

 Building on decades of commitment